ververica/flink-sql-gateway/README.md

 A SQL query needs a configuration environment in which it is executed.
 The so-called environment file defines server properties, session properties, available catalogs, table sources and sinks, user-defined functions and other properties required for execution and deployment.

 Every environment file is a regular [YAML file](http://yaml.org/).
-An example of such file is presented below.
+An example of such a file is presented below.

 ```
 # Define server properties.